Great Schools

 Local Decision Making Ability

 The best teachers individualize instruction to meet the unique needs of each student.
 I support Prop 11 because it gives our local community the resources and decision making ability to meet the unique needs of our community.
-As a teacher of and parent of children in special programs, I am looking forward to even more robust opportunities for students, teachers and programs that will come from the local focus of Prop 11.
-I’m also very excited to have all local representation on our school board!

 The New District by The Numbers

-Total Students
+Total

-Total Schools
+Total

-Annual Budget
+Annual

 Latest News